caioedut/cometta/README.md

   <p>
     <br>
-    The easiest way to style using CSS or JSS.
+    The easiest way to style with CSS or JSS.
     <br>
   </p>